go2azizul/azizulmaqsud/README.md

 # Hi there!

 Azizul maqsud is doing the following list:
-- Currently i am creating the learning videos for IT
+- Currently i am creating the learning videos for IT which would be a remarkable job!